FMIA Divisional: Tales of Outsmarting, Outplaying, and Outbuilding the Other Guys - ProFootballTalk

 Sirianni continued.
 “You get tested in this division—Washington with a great defensive line, Dallas with a great defensive line, the Giants with a great defensive line.
 Everybody wants to make fun of our division, but we had three teams in the divisional playoffs.
 That’s a really good team over there [the Giants].
 We just played one of our best games tonight, though.”

 Now the Eagles (15-3) play for the conference title next Sunday.
-Tk details tonight They’ve seen what Jalen Hurts can do while not 100 percent, and it’s damn good.
+They’ve seen what Jalen Hurts can do while not 100 percent, and it’s damn good.
 Damn good, though, with a line that’s playing better than any offensive line in football—and the second-place line might not be close.

 “What’s the shoulder like right now?”
 I asked Hurts.